Luca23C/ERL_Second_Assignment/README.md

 It publishes the updated matrix to a topic and provides progress feedback, simulating a detection process.

 ## Detection service Node ##
+The service node `detect_service_node` is located within the *ros_2_aruco* package.
+This node allow us to activate the task for detecting the aruco marker.
+Once the marker is detected the z-angular velocity is set to zero and we save the id of the marker and the x and y position of the robot.
+Lastly, this service will provide this information to the `Detect` node.

 ### Move to the lowest id Node ###